Why the College?

 - We show leadership by taking responsibility and being committed to our vision and to each other.

-The year 7 – 10 curriculum is based on the new Victorian Essential Learning Standards.
+The year 7 – 10 curriculum is based on the new Victorian Curriculum.
 There is a core program in years 7 and 8 and an elective program in years 9 and 10.
-The years 7 and 8 curriculum provides student with a solid foundation for future learning by building sequential knowledge and skill development in English, Mathematics, Science, Social Education and Languages Other than English (German and Japanese).
+The years 7 and 8 curriculum provides student with a solid foundation for future learning by building sequential knowledge and skill development in English, Mathematics, Science, Humanities and Languages Other than English (German and Japanese).
 The school has a vibrant arts, technology and design program where students enjoy a range of creative learning experiences.
 The Health and Physical Education program places a strong emphasis on active participation and promotes lifelong healthy life styles.

-- A brand new Building Education Revolution (BER) Language Centre
+- A flexible Building Educational Revolution Language Centre

 The Department of Education & Early Childhood Development provided the college with a grant to install 3 wheelchair access ramps to allow wheelchair access to all classrooms.
 Ramps were constructed to provide access to the main Classroom wing (C), in the Arts wing (B) and in the Technology building (E).
 These ramps have been installed and accessibility to all buildings have improved.